 Hiking and biking are popular along the 10 miles of nature trails and old service roads that wind through the hammock, scrub and flatwoods in the interior portion of GTM Research Reserve.
 Access to the trails is at the west end of the Guana River Dam.
 Horseback riding is allowed on the trails weekdays, excluding holidays.
 Ticks and biting insects are common throughout the year and are especially heavy from late April through early September.

 There are two small boat ramps at Guana Dam.
 One ramp provides access to Guana Lake (aka Lake Ponte Vedra).
-Guana Lake has a 10 hp maximum engine limit.
-The other boat ramp provides access to Guana River.
-Due to mudflats, Guana River may not be navigated at low tide, and you may not be able to get to and from the ramp until the tide comes in.
+Guana Lake has a 10-horsepower maximum engine limit.
+The other boat ramp provides access to the Guana River.
+Due to mudflats, the Guana River may not be navigated at low tide, and you may not be able to get to and from the ramp until the tide comes in.

 Three beach parking lots are located along A1A.
 Park and walk across A1A to the beach dune walkovers that will lead you to a beautiful coquina sand beach.
 There are no lifeguards at the beach.
 The south beach parking lot is wheelchair accessible.

 The GTM Research Reserve's Visitor Center provides a one-of-a-kind opportunity for people of all ages to learn about the many functions of the coastal and estuarine ecosystem and the natural history of Northeast Florida.
 The center contains natural and cultural history exhibits, aquariums, an audiovisual theater/auditorium and a nature store.
-Indoor scavenger hunts available for all ages!
+Indoor scavenger hunts are available for all ages.

 GTM Research Reserve Marineland Office 9741 Ocean Shore Blvd.
 St. Augustine, FL 32080 904-461-4054 Hours of operation: Monday-Friday (by appointment)

 Issues Facing GTM Research Reserve

-Ensure recreation is sustainable and consistent with resource protection for the benefit of existing and future generations
+Public Use: Ensure recreation is sustainable and consistent with resource protection to benefit existing and future generations.

 Habitat and Species Management: Improve the conservation of natural biodiversity within GTM Research Reserve.